stiles/police-end-of-watch/README.md

 # Replace the title in the name with an empty string and strip any leading/trailing spaces
 df["officer_name"] = df["name"].str.replace(pattern, "", regex=True).str.strip()
 ```

+This process is imperfect, however, and needs adjustment so the resulting `title` and `officer_name` items are correct in all cases. *The original `name` field has been retained because of [this issue](https://github.com/stiles/police-end-of-watch/issues/1).*

 #### Geographic data